TedYooMCT/BlackJack/Players/TablesPlayers/README.md

 These calculations are the result of extensive probability analysis and strategy optimization.
 It's important to note that this player, its strategy, and the associated table were conceived and implemented as part of this project.
-The Expectancy Player's strategy table uses the same format as the Basic Strategy Player (hard, soft and split)
+The Expectancy Player's strategy table uses the same format as the Basic Strategy Player (hard, soft and split) Each table is organized in the order of (stick, hit, double, split) for each cell.

 ## Results and Table Differences
 ### Results Analysis